Lili Banking App For Freelancers: $100 Referral Bonus

 Available only to individual investors, fintech companies often pay higher-than-market rates in order to achieve fast short-term growth (often using venture capital).
 I define “fintech” as a software layer on top of a different bank’s FDIC insurance.
 These do NOT require a certain number debit card purchases per month.
 Read about the types of due diligences you should do whenever opening a new bank account.

 • 3% APY on up to $100,000.
-The top rate is still 3% APY for July through September 2021 (actually up to 3.5% APY with their credit card), and they have not indicated any upcoming rate drop.
+The top rate is still 3% APY for October through December 2021 (can be 3.5% APY with their credit card), and they have not indicated any upcoming rate drop.
 HM Bradley requires a recurring direct deposit every month and a savings rate of at least 20%.
-See my HM Bradley review.
+Due to high demand, you must currently use a referral link to join.
+If you have any available to share (you get 3), please drop it in the comments of my HM Bradley review.

 • 3% APY on 10% of direct deposits + 1% APY on $25,000.
 One Finance lets you earn 3% APY on “auto-save” deposits (up to 10% of your direct deposit, up to $1,000 per month).
 Separately, they also pay 1% APY on up to another $25,000 with direct deposit.
 New customer $50 bonus via referral.
 See my One Finance review.

 • 1.20% APY on up to $50,000.
-OnJuno recently updated their rate tiers, while keeping their promise to existing customers with a grandfathered rate.
+OnJuno recently updated their rate tiers, while keeping existing customers on the grandfathered 2.15% APY rate.
 If you don’t maintain a $500 direct deposit each month, you’ll still earn 1.20% on up to $5k.
 See my updated OnJuno review.

 High-yield savings accounts

-While the huge megabanks pay essentially no interest, it’s easy to open a new “piggy-back” savings account and simply move some funds over from your existing checking account.
+While the huge megabanks pay essentially no interest, I think every should have a separate, no-fee online savings account to accompany your existing checking account.
 The interest rates on savings accounts can drop at any time, so I list the top rates as well as competitive rates from banks with a history of competitive rates.
 Some banks will bait you with a temporary top rate and then lower the rates in the hopes that you are too lazy to leave.

 Short-term guaranteed rates (1 year and under)

 • No Penalty CDs offer a fixed interest rate that can never go down, but you can still take out your money (once) without any fees if you want to use it elsewhere.
+CFG Bank has a 13-month No Penalty CD at 0.62% APY with a $500 minimum deposit.
+Ally Bank has a 11-month No Penalty CD at 0.50% APY for all balance tiers.
 Marcus has a 7-month No Penalty CD at 0.45% APY with a $500 minimum deposit.
-Ally Bank has a 11-month No Penalty CD at 0.50% APY for all balance tiers.
-CIT Bank has a 11-month No Penalty CD at 0.30% APY with a $1,000 minimum deposit.
 You may wish to open multiple CDs in smaller increments for more flexibility.

 • Lafayette Federal Credit Union has a 12-month CD at 0.80% APY ($500 min).
 Early withdrawal penalty is 6 months of interest.
 Anyone can join this credit union via partner organization ($10 one-time fee).